redjordan1202/PyDex/README.md

 The goals for this project are to make it an all in one look up for any info listed on PokéAPI.
 This includes things like type, abilities, sprites and much much more.

 ### Roadmap
-Below is a general roadmap of planned features and updates.
+Below is a general roadmap of planned features and ucyates.
 - List all held by Pokemon for items and berries
 - Allow look up of sprites for Pokemon
 - Allow look up of sprites for Items